evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 }
 ```

-In addition, add the missing dependency to the top of the test file `import org.junit.Test;`.
+You will need to add the missing dependency to the top of the test file `import org.junit.Test;`.

 The test is empty for now and we will extend it later.
 Here is the full test code: